-During the early 1950’s, Bratenahl became the unwitting participant in the protection of the United States against the very real belief that the world’s great superpowers would destroy one another in a nuclear holocaust.
-The western end of Bratenahl was selected as a preferred site for Project Nike.
-No, it wasn’t for Nike Inc,. the sports apparel company which came along much later.
+During the early 1950s, Bratenahl became the unwitting participant in the protection of the United States against the genuine belief that the world’s great superpowers would destroy one another in a nuclear holocaust.
+The U.S. Army selected the western end of Bratenahl as a preferred site for Project Nike.
+No, it wasn’t for Nike Inc, the sports apparel company which came along much later.

-Cleveland, due to its heavy manufacturing, was determined to be one of the fourteen critical defense areas in the country.
-The period was marked by a very real belief that the world’s great superpowers would destroy one another in a nuclear holocaust.
-The United States and Soviet Union were ramping-up production of warheads and tensions frequently threatened to boil over.
+Cleveland, due to its extensive manufacturing, was determined to be one of the fourteen critical defense areas in the country.
+A genuine belief marked the period that the world’s great superpowers would destroy one another in a nuclear holocaust.
+The United States and the Soviet Union were ramping-up productions of warheads, and tensions frequently threatened to boil over.

 Project Nike began during 1944 when the War Department demanded a new air defense system to combat the new jet aircraft, as existing gun-based systems proved largely incapable of dealing with the speeds and altitudes at which jet aircraft operated.
-Project Nike, was a U. S. Army project, proposed in May 1945 by Bell Laboratories, to develop a line-of-sight anti-aircraft missile system.
-The project delivered the United States' first operational anti-aircraft missile system, the Nike Ajax, in 1953.
-The Nike missile program was named after Nike, the goddess of victory from Greek mythology.
-The program brought Nike Ajax and/or Nike Hercules missiles to the Cleveland area during the “Cold War” era.
+Project Nike was a U. S. Army project, proposed by Bell Laboratories in May 1945, to develop a line-of-sight anti-aircraft missile system.
+The project delivered the first operational anti-aircraft missile system, the Nike Ajax, in 1953.
+The name Nike derived from Nike, the goddess of victory from Greek mythology.
+The program brought Nike Ajax and Nike Hercules missiles to the Cleveland area during the “Cold War” era.

-Over village council’s feeble protests, the U. S. Army prevailed in its determination to build a Nike missile launching base and acquired thirty-five acres at the west end of Bratenahl.
+Over the village council’s feeble protests, the U. S. Army prevailed in its determination to build a Nike missile-launching base and acquired thirty-five acres at the west end of Bratenahl.

-The Salisbury property at 489 East 88th Street was transferred to the U. S. Government.
-After some protest, the dwelling, greenhouse, and gardens of the then current owner, 85-year-old Fredericka Ferris, were spared and she continued to live in the house until her death in 1958.
-The house and outbuildings were then razed.
+The Salisbury property at 489 East 88th Street transferred to the U. S. Government.
+After some protest, the dwelling, greenhouse, and gardens of the then-current owner, 85-year-old Fredericka Ferris, were spared, and she continued to live in the house until she died in 1958.
+The house and outbuildings after her death.

 The Bole home at 501 East 88th Street was transferred to the U. S. Government and razed in 1956.

-Lake Shore Boulevard had to be moved south, parallel to the Lakeland Freeway to accommodate the base and the old stretch of Lake Shore Boulevard beginning at East 96th Street and terminating at the Army’s fenced perimeter was renamed Holden Lane.
-The western entrance to the Village, once its most impressive and beautiful, never recovered.
+The U.S. Government moved Lake Shore Boulevard south, parallel to the Lakeland Freeway to accommodate the base.
+The old stretch of Lake Shore Boulevard beginning at East 96th Street and terminating at the Army’s fenced perimeter became, Holden Lane.
+The western entrance to the Village, once the most impressive and beautiful, never recovered.

 Soviet development of intercontinental ballistic missiles decreased the value of the Nike aircraft air defense system.
-Beginning around 1965, the number of Nike batteries was reduced.
-The Bratenahl base soon became obsolete and was de-activated in June 1971.
-The launcher area was demolished in 1973.
+The number of Nike batteries were reduced on or about 1965.
+The Bratenahl base soon became obsolete and was de-activated in June 1971 and the launcher demolished in 1973.

-The Consolidated Data Center (CDC) was built on the thirty-five acres of what was formerly the Army Nike site.
+The U.S. Navy Consolidated Data Center (CDC) built on the thirty-five acres of what was formerly the Army Nike site.
 When the Navy took over the abandoned buildings, they were in a state of disrepair.
-The grounds were overgrown and the shoreline was eroding at a rate of 10 feet per year.
-To slow erosion, a seawall was constructed along the shoreline.
+The grounds were overgrown, and the shoreline was eroding at a rate of 10 feet per year.
+The federal government constructed a seawall along the coastline to slow the erosion.

-The building of the CDC was an especially ambitious project because it represented the first “from the ground up” Naval computer and communications facility.
-Groundbreaking was March 16, 1973.
-The building was finished in March 1974.
+The building of the CDC was an extraordinarily ambitious project because it represented the first “from the ground up” Naval computer and communications facility.
+Groundbreaking was March 16, 1973 and the building finished in March 1974.
 The CDC was named the Rear Admiral Isaac Campbell Kidd Computer Center, named after the first flag officer to die in World War II.
-Admiral Kidd, a native Clevelander, died at Pearl Harbor on December 7, 1941, when the Japanese sank his ship, the USS Arizona.
+Admiral Kidd, a native Clevelander, killed at Pearl Harbor on December 7, 1941, when the Japanese sank his ship, the USS Arizona.

 The center became the Navy Finance Center in 1983 with the arrival of hardware and software from the Navy’s Personnel and Pay project.
 The project called for the consolidation of separate Automated Data Processing procurement efforts ongoing at the Naval Military Personnel Command.